So you want to be an auto technician — Part 1

 What about job satisfaction?

 Keep in mind that very few tradespeople say they like their job when asked to participate in a job satisfaction survey.
-But the auto repair industry has an especially bad reputation.
-They’re known for treating their technicians poorly and that’s partially why the industry is facing such a severe shortage of qualified technicians.
-If you’re considering becoming an auto technical you can’t ignore the fact a recent Carlisle survey shows the only one out of every four technicians expressed high overall satisfaction from their job.
+However, the auto repair industry has an especially bad reputation.
+They’re known for treating their technicians poorly, and that’s partially why the industry is facing such a severe shortage of qualified technicians.
+If you’re considering becoming an auto technician, you can’t ignore the fact a recent Carlisle survey shows that only one out of every four technicians expressed high overall satisfaction from their job.
 (AutoNation mines a scarce resource: service technicians—Automotive News July 1, 2019).

 See the results from the 2020 Auto Technician Satisfaction Survey here